SkyRaider95/ENSC251-Final-Project/README.txt

 Credits to: Daryl and Jason, for allowing us to modify their parcer class for this assignment

+General:
+Jin:	I'm thinking of implementing a new header file and a new cpp to implement the features of the compiler.
+		No point creating a huge class for everything.
+What do you think?

 Part 1:
-Mostly done.
-TA pointed out that this does not work if (bla bla) a = 0;
+Jin:	Mostly done, TA pointed out that this does not work if (bla bla) a = 0 (unresolved)
+		Listed some possibilities at the getAssignmentStatements function (unresolved)

 Part 2: